sishtiaq/RSE16/writeup.md

 Be a Happy RSE
 ==============

+# Note

+I ran a ["Be a Happy RSE" workshop](http://www.rse.ac.uk/conf2016_workshops#C5) at the [RSE's first annual conference](http://www.rse.ac.uk/conf2016.html) This a writeup of that workshop.

 # Intro

 I had been thinking explicitly of happiness for a few months.
 I had